 - a) IFRS 15 Revenue from Contracts with Customers Establishes a new single five-step control-based revenue recognition model for determining the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
-IFRS 15 is effective for annual periods beginning on or after January 1, 2017, with early adoption permitted.
-In May 2015, the IASB proposed to defer the effective date to January 1, 2018.
+IFRS 15 is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
 Management is currently assessing the impact of the new standard. - b) IFRS 9 Financial Instruments (effective January 1, 2018) This standard introduces new requirements for the classification and measurement of financial assets and financial liabilities, impairment of financial assets, and hedge accounting.
 Management is currently assessing the impact of the new standard.